Gil Hovav: Early life

 Hovav was born in Jerusalem, Israel.
 In his youth he lived there in the Katamon and Kiryat Shmuel neighborhoods, and he is Jewish.
 His parents, Yemenite-Israeli Moshe Hovav and Ashkenazi-Israeli Drora Ben Avi, were among the first members of Kol Yisrael, the first public radio in Israel.
 His father was the chief news announcer and head of radio, and his mother headed radio stations Reshet Bet and Reshet Gimel.

-He is the maternal grandson of Itamar Ben-Avi, a journalist born in Jerusalem, Mandatory Palestine in 1882 who began modern Israeli journalism.
-Also on his mother's side, Hovav is the great-grandson of 19th century Zionist scholar Eliezer Ben-Yehuda, who revived Hebrew as a modern language.
+He is the maternal grandson of Itamar Ben-Avi, a journalist born in Jerusalem, Ottoman Empire in 1882 who began modern Israeli journalism.
+Also on his mother's side, Hovav is the great-grandson of 19th century Zionist scholar Eliezer Ben-Yehuda, who led efforts to revive Hebrew as a modern language.
 Hovav said that his family ranks cities in Israel according to the size of Ben Yehuda Streets in each of them.
-In the late 19th century his Yemenite family walked from Yemen to Palestine.
+The Yemenite Jewish side of his family walked from Yemen to Palestine in the late 19th century.

-When he was five years old, during the battle for Jerusalem in the Six Day War in 1967, he and his family lived in their building's shelter for four days.
+When he was five years old, during the battle for Jerusalem in the Six Day War in 1967, he and his family hid in their building's shelter for four days.
 Hovav graduated from the Rehavia Hebrew High School in Jerusalem.
 He then graduated from the Hebrew University of Jerusalem, which he attended to study Arabic, and completed a graduate degree in French literature and general studies.
 He initially supported himself as a bartender at the Jerusalem Sheraton Hotel, by teaching Arabic, and by cleaning homes.